 Partner Post: Get the Look of Marble Without the Cost

-Whether you’re dealing with the real thing or a good impersonator, there is no doubt that marble is one of the most popular products for bathrooms and kitchens.
+Whether you’re dealing with the real thing or a good impersonator, there is no doubt that marble is a popular product for bathrooms and kitchens.
 Why?
-Well, although the maintenance issues and cost leave a lot to be desired (for this bbudget-friendlygal anyway), the look of marble is a timeless classic that undoubtedly adds style and value to a home.
+Well, although the maintenance issues and cost leave a lot to be desired (for this budget-friendly gal anyway), the look of marble is a timeless classic that undoubtedly adds style and value to a home.

 BTW – in an effort to have only my E-design clients photos on my blog, this post has minimal photos, but the info is still ROCK solid and I’ve included the links to some good Pinterest shots for you!

 See this full bathroom here – IT’S GORGEOUS

 Today’s most popular marble tiles and countertops are usually a mix of white, gray and black.
 HOWEVER, if you’ve been hangin’ with me for a while, you’ll know that all grays have subtle (or not so subtle) undertones – and the gray in marble is NO exception.
 The undertones most commonly found in marble are blue and purple.
 Once in a while, you’ll get a warm gray-greige with a wee smidge of green, but it’s not as common.
 Once you figure out what type of gray is in your marble, you can then look at paint colours that will coordinate – rather than clash.

 If you’ve been hangin’ with me for a while, you’ll know that all grays have subtle (or not so subtle) undertones – and marble is NO exception

 There are a few dozen colours that seem to work well with most marbles, and while there are many other things to consider (backsplash / LRV / exposure / flooring / personal tastes), these colours should get you headed in the right direction.